The Cheat Meal Cheatsheet

+While a cheat meal may be good for you mentally and maybe even physically, it can also leave you feeling pretty bad, and we don’t mean just an upset stomach.
 If you’ve ever had the feeling of regret and remorse after eating a cheat meal, you’re not alone.
-A cheat meal can not only demoralize you, but it can also cause setbacks and put you behind on your schedule.
+If you take it too far, a cheat meal can not only demoralize you, but it can also cause setbacks and put you behind on your schedule.

 Fitness freaks can only dream of a world where they could eat a cheat meal without compromising on their goals.
 What if we told you the so-desired parallel universe is a reality and within your grasp?

 There are two types of cheat meals, first are the ones programmed into your diet plans and the others are unplanned.
-You should stay away from the unplanned meals and enjoy the programmed cheat meals without any guilt.
+An unplanned cheat meal can happen when you are out to dinner and can’t find anything that fits your macros, or you just succumb to your cravings and end up eating off diet.
+You should try your best to stay away from the unplanned cheat meals all together, and enjoy the programmed cheat meals without any guilt.

-Some people try to avoid junk food altogether which is not a great idea.
+Some people try to avoid junk food altogether which is also not a great idea, as sometimes your body needs those less than ideal foods to suppress cravings and keep your mental state healthy.
 Feasting on the cheat meals comes as a shock to your body if you’re following a balanced and clean diet for the rest of the week.

-Adding a cheat meal to your diet plan can help boost your metabolism and burn calories even when you’re not physically active.
-Once-a-week junk food meal can be incredibly effective if your goal is to put on muscle mass.
+One thing that many people do not realize is that adding a cheat meal to your diet plan can actually help to boost your metabolism and burn calories even when you’re not physically active.
+Once-a-week junk food meal can be incredibly effective if your goal is to put on muscle mass while simultaneously burning body fat.

 Don’t Sleep On It

-After you’ve made the cardinal sin of eating an unplanned cheat meal, the worst thing you can do is go to sleep.
-Try going for a cardio session or at least a walk before you hit the sack.
+After you’ve made the cardinal sin of eating an unplanned cheat meal, the worst thing you can do is go to sleep, you want to try and at least burn some of those calories off and force your body to use up what you just consumed.
+If you do not have a resistance training session planned, you can try going for a cardio session or at least a walk before you go home and go to bed.

 If you know you’ll be eating a cheat meal later in the day, eat a protein-rich meal before you can get your hands on your favorite pizza.
-Protein can make you feel fuller for a longer period which can help you in avoiding junk food when you’re hungry and thinking from your tummy.
+Protein not only is the most important macro for building muscle, but it can also make you feel fuller for a longer period which can help you in avoiding over eating when it comes time to consume your cheat meal, and you won’t risk as much of a setback.

-Put in Extra Work on The Next Day
+Put in Extra Work After a Cheat Meal

 The best way of getting over the feeling of regret of a cheat meal is to go harder in the gym the next day.
-You should be doing a HIIT (high-intensity interval training) strength training and cardio session to burn the extra calories.
+You can incorporate something like a HIIT workout (high-intensity interval training) or go harder during your strength training and cardio session to burn the extra calories.

 We recommend doing two cardio sessions for shedding the extra calories.
 The second should be a low-intensity steady-state session which is to be done first thing in the morning on an empty stomach.